Mitchell scores 30, Jazz beat Memphis 120-113 to go up 3-1

 Memphis opened the fourth quarter on a 12-2 run, taking advantage as the Jazz missed their first nine shots from the floor.
 Melton hit 5 of 7 shots in the period — including a trio of 3s.
 His 3 with 5:30 left got the Grizzlies within 106-104.

-Conley, with former Grizzlies teammates Zach Randolph and Tony Allen on hand, ended the Jazz’s scoring drought with a 3.
+Conley, with former Grizzlies teammates Zach Randolph and Tony Allen on hand, ended the Jazz’ scoring drought with a 3.
 He also blocked a jumper by Morant and then hit another 3.

 The Grizzlies had their best start to a game in this series, scoring the first four points and leading by as much as four.
 Better yet, Utah never led by more than five and was up only 34-31 after the first quarter.